Dr. Natasha Vita-More

 Natasha authored the Extropic Art Manifesto, onboard the Cassini spacecraft mission to study Saturn and its moons.
 She is the author of Ageless Thinking.
 Her current Primo Posthuman radical body design combines the aesthetic engineering of nanotechnology, AiS (artificial intelligent skin), IA (intelligence augmentation), and replaceable body parts that are upgraded, augmented and streamlined.

 The themes of Natasha’s art identify the cultural vanguard and epitomize changing values that bolster the spirit of our times.
 Presently her focus recognizes the ideological splits facing superlongevity, the aesthetics in our highly technological future, and their effects on culture.
 Her work has been exhibited at Brooks Memorial Museum, Telluride Film Festival, Women In Video, United States Film Festival, and London Contemporary Museum.

 Natasha earned her MSc from the University of Houston Future Studies program, a BFA at University of Memphis and worked on her MA at Accademia Belle Arti, Italy.
-Currently she is a PhD candidate at University of Plymouth, England.
+She earned her Ph.D. at the University of Plymouth, England.
 She has been featured on BBC, Dateline, PBS, TLC, and Discovery, appeared on national talk shows, and was featured in the The New York Times, The Wall Street Journal, Wired, Shift, Mean Magazine, LA Weekly, Harper’s Bazaar, and Marie Claire.

 Watch her SENS 3 presentation Brave biological design how biotechnology, generative media, and other currents are changing creative inquiry in the arts & sciences.